Dosage & Administration

 The recommended dosage in adults is:

-The recommended dosage of LINZESS is 145 mcg orally once daily.
+The recommended dosage of LINZESS in adults is 145 mcg orally once daily.
 A dosage of 72 mcg once daily may be used based on individual presentation or tolerability.

 • Take LINZESS on an empty stomach, at least 30 minutes prior to a meal, at approximately the same time each day.